-The passive microwave channels employed for the sea ice concentration product are the 19.4, 22.2, and 37.0 GHz frequencies.
-The NASA Team algorithm uses the 19.35 GHz horizontal (H) and vertical (V) polarization channels and the 37.0 GHz vertical channel.
-The 22.2 GHz V channel is used with the 19.4 GHz V for one of the weather filters.
-The Bootstrap algorithm uses 37 GHz H and V channels and the 19.35 GHz V channel; it also uses the 22.2 GHz V channel for a weather filter.
+The passive microwave channels employed for the sea ice concentration product are the 19 (V/H), 22 (V), and 37 (V/H) GHz frequencies.
+The NASA Team algorithm uses the 19 GHz H and V channels and the 37 GHz V channel.
+The 22 GHz V channel is used with the 19 GHz V channel for one of the weather filters.
+The Bootstrap algorithm uses 37 GHz H and V channels and the 19 GHz V channel; it also uses the 22 GHz V channel for a weather filter.